What Happens When You Eat Spicy Food During Menstruation

 In Chinese Traditional Medicine(CTM) circles, the mindset is to basically stay away from spicy foods during menstrual cycles to successfully avoid painful periods and large blood clots from forming.

 A recent Chinese observational study, published in many medical journals revealed that people eating regular spicy foods had a lower risk of dying from cancer, ischemic heart disease, and respiratory disease.
-However, none of the observations admittedly proved that spicy foods were behind the lower chance of deaths, 10 percent to be exact.
+However, none of the observations admittedly proved that spicy foods were behind the lower chance of deaths, which was 10 percent to be exact.
 More vitally important, no test group was given to women exclusively to determine a possible menstrual factor.

 What Constitutes A Spicy Food?